simphony/docs/docs/source/index.md

 # Welcome to SimPhoNy docs!
-Here you can browse though the general documentation of SimPhoNy.
+Here you can browse through the general documentation of SimPhoNy.

 **Compatibility matrix**